 Why this recipe works

-- Made from a subtly orange flavored sugar cookie dough
+- This hamantaschen recipe is made with a subtly orange flavored buttery sugar cookie dough

-- Fill with your favorite flavor of jam, a canned spread (like poppy seeds, prune, or apricot), or use chocolate chips or Nutella (chocolate hazelnut spread)
+- Fill with your favorite flavor of jam, a canned spread (like poppy seeds, prune, or apricot), chocolate chips or Nutella (chocolate hazelnut spread), or whatever filling combination you choose

 Are you familiar with the Jewish holiday of Purim?